Promoting and advocating for an impartial and professional public sector

 Strengthening integrity and governance capability

-Throughout 2021-22, the Commission continued to develop its comprehensive suite of governance resources for public entity boards.
-The resources will better support boards, chairs and directors of Victorian public entities to comply with the Code of Conduct for Directors and the Public Administration Act 2004.
+We published new resources for public entity boards, providing a consolidated and comprehensive suite of integrity and governance resources for both new and established public board directors.
+The resources were developed to support board chairs and directors of Victorian public entities to comply with the Code of Conduct for Directors of Victorian Public Entities and the Public Administration Act 2004.

 The resources provide boards with practical advice to help strengthen governance processes, focusing on integrity, governance, financial management, compliance and risk, and recruiting and overseeing the CEO.
 To promote the resources, we ran a joint webinar with IBAC on good governance and why it matters, attended by 670 people.

 We developed 2 eLearns, on Integrity and Working in Government.
 They support consistent and efficient provision of foundational learning to VPS employees.